I am an Innovation Manager at SI-Consulting. We help clients capture value through tech innovation

 As new tech projects are being impetuously deployed to fight the pandemic, the governance issues remain.
 There are two sets of challenges related to governance in the time of pandemic.
 First, digital agencies and policy makers are forced to play the catch-up game to enforce policy laws on those digital infrastructures that had been deployed before the outbreak, but are now being used at a much greater scale.
 Second, they must keep up with the number of new projects that are being rapidly rolled out as the aftermath of the outbreak.

 In Sweden shifting to digital education has exposed standardisation issues of the digital curriculum.
-The standardisation problem goes back to the long history of public sector agencies that used to operate across the Swedish public administration with significant independence (see this OECD report
+The standardisation problem goes back to the long history of public sector agencies that used to operate across the Swedish public administration with significant independence (see this OECD report for more details).

 Such decentralised mandates have contributed to the emergence of policy silos that work against establishing strategic coherence across the Swedish digital education curriculum.
 The consequences are now fully exposed.